Is it possible to dye your hair during pregnancy

-Women want to stay well-groomed even when they are in position.
+Women want to stay well-groomed even when they are in a position.
 This is especially true for hair: regrown roots or breaking gray hair will not please anyone.
 But is hair coloring dangerous during pregnancy and does it harm the baby?
 Expectant mothers are worried about this, and for good reason.
 After all, aggressive dyes can negatively affect both the woman and the fetus.
 In the article, we will understand this issue.

 Is hair dyeing harmful during pregnancy?